top of page

 Leadership has two purposes.
 Number one it’s necessary for the fulfilling of mission and number two it’s necessary for dealing with conflict resolution.
 Leadership is about supporting and undergirding the members of the body so that they can fulfill the mission of the ekklesia.
 Our primary mission is the Great Commission as detailed in Lesson 43 which is making disciples.
 Making disciples means more than just leading people to a conversion of faith in Christ.
 It includes teaching them to observe all that Jesus commanded and equipping them to function as the body of Christ.
 To effectively fulfill this task we need to utilize all of the tools that have been provided through the ascension of Christ.

 The book of Acts opens up with the resurrected Christ talking to his disciples.
-Acts chapter 1 verses 8 thru 11 Jesus tells them: you will receive power when the Holy Spirit has come upon you and you will be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth.
+Acts 1:8-11 Jesus tells them: "you will receive power when the Holy Spirit has come upon you and you will be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth.
 And when he had said these things, as they were looking on, he was lifted up and a cloud took him out of their sight.
 And while they were gazing into heaven as he went, behold, two men stood by them in white robes and said, men of Galilee, why do you stand looking into heaven?
-This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven.
+This Jesus, who was taken up from you into heaven, will come in the same way as you saw him go into heaven."

 It’s Paul who tells us the rest of the story.
 In Ephesians chapter 4, as he unveils one of the results of Christ's ascension into the heavenly realm as our great high priest.

 Paul opens this chapter telling us that there is only one faith, one Lord, one Spirit, one Father and one body.
-He then talks of Christ's descent into Hades where He took the keys of the kingdom declaring his victory over death and the grave through his resurrection.
+He then talks of Christ's descent as God in human flesh where He took the keys of the kingdom declaring his victory over death and the grave through his resurrection.
 Paul then tells us that when Christ ascended into the heavenlies, he also dispersed his abilities to his body on earth.
-Just as Jesus took 5 loaves and multiplied that to feed 5,000 people, when he ascended, he dispersed his abilities into five gifts, so that his ministry could be multiplied through his body.
-The number 5, is the number for grace and the release of these 5 gifts, equips the body to operate in the fullness of Christ's ability.
+Just as Jesus took 5 loaves and multiplied that to feed 5,000 people, when he ascended, he dispersed his abilities into five gifts (Eph.
+4:11 APEST), so that his ministry could be multiplied through his body.

 Apostolic movements